 Live, Michael has performed internationally, at many venues and festivals.
 In 2011, he toured extensively througout Japan with punk band Isolation3 (alongside members of Canadian punk icons SNFU, Econoline Crush, and legendary German Industrial-Metal band KMFDM), even surviving an earthquake, tsunami, and nuclear meltdown!!
 He has had numerous appearances with CBC Radio and Television, and many other radio and TV shows.

-Michael works with, or has shared the stage with: Juno Award nominee Jason Burnstick, legendary beatbox poet/songwriter CR Avery, The Broken Mirrors, Anna Baignoche, Mother Mother, Mark Berube, Masa Anzai (Bison BC), master percussionist Sal Ferreras, Steven Nikleva (Sarah Mclaughlan, Mae Moore), Terry Townson (Colin James, Ray Charles), Simon Kendall (Colin James, Doug & The Slugs), and countless other artists.
+Michael has performed alongside such great musicians as Juno Award winner Jason Burnstick, legendary beatbox poet/songwriter CR Avery, Dan Mangan, The Broken Mirrors, Anna Baignoche, Mark Berube, Mother Mother, Masa Anzai (Bison BC,), master percussionist Sal Ferreras, Steven Nikleva (Sarah Mclaughlan, Mae Moore), Terry Townson (Allman Brothers, Ray Charles), Simon Kendall (Colin James, Doug & The Slugs), and countless other artists.